Neal-C/most-loved-app-chi-pgx/README.md

+ # A Go Playground
+ ## Calm down, this is not meant for production. it is not "prod ready"

- ### Production
+ ### live

-- the environment variable CHI_PGX_ENV must be set to a non-empty string on production
+- the environment variable CHI_PGX_ENV must be set to a non-empty string when live

 ### Tech Stack